Baltic Trader. UK Regd Lying Cornwall £185,000

 These houses allow ease of handling the mainsail on the main boom.

-Forward of the main mast is the forward entrance, a modern Lewmar glazed aluminium hatch mounted on a raised coaming, covered with a traditional grating.
+Forward of the main mast is the forward entrance, a modern Lewmar glazed aluminium hatch mounted on a raised coaming.

 The massive windlass in mounted forward again against the Sampson post.

 Wide, clear fore deck allows easier handling of the headsails.

 Gaff ketch rig.
 This rig is usually described as a Galeas where the mizzen is larger than usual in a ketch.
 Gaff topsails are carried on both masts, 4 headsails.